NEET/JEE Coaching Scholarship

 By Ohm's law,

-Hence, the resistance of electric iron is 31.25 and current through it is 7.04A.
+Hence, the resistance of electric iron is 31.25, and the current through it is 7.04 A.

 Answer:

-In parallel, there is no division of voltage among the appliances so the potential difference across all appliance is equal and the total effective resistance of a circuit can be reduced.
+In parallel, there is no division of voltage among the appliances so the potential difference across all appliances is equal and the total effective resistance of a circuit can be reduced.
 Hence, connecting electrical devices in parallel with the battery is beneficial instead of connecting them in series.

-Q.4 How can three resistors of resistances be connected to give a total resistance of
+Q.4 How can three resistors of resistances

 Answer: